History of the FA Cup: Triangular corner flags

 It is commonly held that previous winners of the FA Cup are traditionally the only clubs allowed to use triangular corner flags in English football.
 However, this tradition is not affirmed in the FA's lawbook.

 Greatest goals

+The fastest goal was scored by Jimmy Kébé in 2010 between Reading and West Bromwich Albion with just 9 seconds on the clock.

+The fastest goal in a final was scored by İlkay Gündoğan in the 2023 FA Cup final between Manchester City and Manchester United with just 12 seconds on the clock.

 The 1981 final contained what many consider to be the greatest ever final goal, scored by Tottenham's Ricky Villa who beat several players in a mazy run before slotting the ball home.

 In 1999, Ryan Giggs of Manchester United scored in extra time to defeat Arsenal 2–1 in FA Cup semi-final replay.
 The goal was voted the greatest in FA Cup history in 2003.